syeandel/Einstein_IFE/README.md

 ## A Worked Example

 In this example the IFE of the NaCl {100} surface with pure water is calculated.
 The files may be found in [examples/NaCl_water_example/](examples/NaCl_water_example/).
 These example directories make extensive use of symlinks which enables efficient use of storage space and also helps to ensure consistency between calculations.

 The worked example provided here uses a very minimal number of Thermodynamic Integration points (values of $\lambda$).
 Full publication quality calculations **WILL** require many additional points.
-Alongside the free energy integrals calculated in this example, fully converged values using 128 points and Romberg's method will be presented in paranthesis.
+Alongside the free energy integrals calculated in this example, fully converged values using 128 points and Romberg's method will be presented in parentheses.

 The three components required for the calculation of IFEs are: